Local Dining near Los Castaños, Cartajima

-Cartajima has three bars.
+Cartajima has two bars, one that open all year and another one just for the summer.
 Simple, traditional places, naturally, but lovely for supping and sipping local specialities.
-In your room folder is a graphic map of the village which will show you the way.
+In your room folder is a map of the village which will show you the way.

 Food for Thought? is a guest from Houston’s interesting take on his dining experience in Cartajima.

 In Juzcar, the blue village just 4 km away. there are a couple of eating choices: the bar Torreceli and the Hotel Bandolero where Cordon Bleu chef, Ivan, creates seasonal treats.

 Further afield in other Alto Genal villages, there are dining delights to be discovered.
 Farajan, for example, has a bar serving tasty Moroccan fare;

 Alpandeire has a fantastic restaurant, La Casa Grande, that we save for special occasions.
 John says their beef is unequalled and I adore the carpaccio de langostinos.